Skip to Content

 Port Lincoln

-Port Lincoln is located on the Eyre Peninsula and is regarded as the seafood capital of South Australia.
-A lot of the things to do in Port Lincoln revolve around the water.
+Port Lincoln is located on the southern tip of the Eyre Peninsula and is regarded as the seafood capital of South Australia.
+A lot of the things to do here revolve around the stunning coastline.

 There are tours where you can swim with bluefin tuna, or if you’re more daring, you can go shark cage diving.